mendix/docs/content/en/docs/quickstarts/part2.md

 Next, you will develop functionality that allows the end-user to take new pictures with the app and then upload them to the server.

-## 4 Using a Nanoflow to Call the Take Picture JSAction
+## 4 Using a Nanoflow to Call a JavaScript Action

-Your app needs a button which allows the user to take a picture.
-Instead of a regular button, you can use a floating action button optimized for mobile users:
+Your app needs a button that allows the end-user to take a picture.
+Instead of a regular button, you can use a floating action button optimized for mobile users that calls a nanoflow:

 1. Drag the **Floating action button** from the **Toolbox** onto the page: